dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 The state stored in the `ApplicationContext` is the same data that was used in the previous version of the `App` module to initialize the `WorkerProperties`, but it is now decoupled into an isolated module that helps to understand and maintain the application.
 In general, the `main` module of an application should be concerned with initializing application-wide state.
 Also, as previously mentioned, the `App` class only needed to manage the `WorkerProperties` state so that it could coordinate change to its children.

 Now that we have the `ApplicationContext`, let's use it within our widgets.
-This is done by creating an `Injector` and making it available to the widgets via a `registry`. `Injectors` are created using the `Injector` factory function from `@dojo/widget-core`.
+This is done by making the `ApplicationContext` available to the widgets via a `registry`.

-{% instruction 'Add the following imports to the `main` module.' %}
+{% instruction 'Add the `Registry` import to the `main` module.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' lines:2-5 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:2 %}

 {% instruction 'Now, add the following after the `applicationContext` declaration.' %}

-{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:31-32 %}
+{% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:31 %}

 The first statement creates a `registry` where the application context can be registered.
-The second statement does two things.
-First, it uses the `Injector` factory function to wrap the `applicationContext` with the `BaseInjector`, a lightweight component that allows any object that extends `Evented` to be injected via a `Container`, which we will discuss in the next section.
-This statement also registers the `Injector` with the application's central registry.
+The second statement registers the `ApplicationContext` instance with newly created registry.
 The registry provides a way to register a widget via a label, making it accessible to other parts of the application.
 You can learn more in the [registry tutorial](../comingsoon.html).

 {% include_codefile 'demo/finished/biz-e-corp/src/main.ts' line:36 %}